-With regard to internal control, all Corporate Officers establish, develop, and operate internal controls within the scope of their responsibilities in accordance with the Internal Control Policy established by the Corporate Officer responsible for internal control.
+With regard to internal control, all corporate officers establish, develop, and operate internal controls within the scope of their responsibilities in accordance with the Internal Control Policy established by the corporate officer responsible for internal control.

-Aiming to support the internal controls established, developed, and operated by Corporate Officers, the Corporate Compliance and Risk Management Department works to reduce everyday operational risks by (1) assessing important companywide risks through interviews with all Corporate Officers and (2) implementing CSA for all ENW department managers.
-For CSA, Eisai has established a regional management organization or appointed a regional manager in the Japan, Americas, Europe, China, and Asia regions to globally promote internal control through support for risk management.
+Aiming to support the internal controls established, developed, and operated by corporate officers, the Corporate Compliance and Risk Management Department works to reduce everyday operational risks (1) by assessing important company-wide risks through interviews with all corporate officers and (2) by implementing CSA for all ENW department managers.
+For CSA, Eisai has established a regional management organization or appointed a regional manager in each of the Japan, Americas, Europe, Asia, and China regions to globally promote internal control through support for risk management.

-Internal audits are conducted by the Corporate Internal Audit Department and the Internal Audit Departments of each region from an objective point of view and independently from the audited organization.
-The results of all internal audits are periodically reported to the Board of Directors, Executive Board, and Audit Committee.
+Internal audits are conducted by the Corporate Internal Audit Department and the internal audit departments of each region from an objective point of view and independently of the audited organization.
+The results of all internal audits are periodically reported to the Board of Directors, Audit Committee, and Executive Board.

-A Corporate Officer who is confirmed to be in compliance with laws, regulations and the Articles of Incorporation in regards to specialized areas specific to a pharmaceutical company is appropriately appointed.
+A corporate officer who confirms that ENW are in compliance with laws, regulations, and the Articles of Incorporation in regards to specialized areas specific to a pharmaceutical company is appropriately appointed.